R v Belnavis: Background

 Three young women were stopped by police for speeding.
-The police officer noticed bags in back which were found to contain new clothes with price tags still on them.
+The police officer noticed bags in the backseat which were found to contain new clothes with price tags still on them.
 More bags were found in the trunk.
 Two of the girls gave differing stories as to who owned which bag.
 They were all charged with possession of stolen property.

 At trial, it was held that the search was unreasonable and violated section 8 of the Charter.
 The evidence was excluded under section 24(2) and the girls were acquitted.
 On appeal the acquittal was quashed and a new trial was ordered.

 The question before the Supreme Court was whether the officer violated a reasonable expectation of privacy under section 8 by searching the back seat, and if so, whether the evidence should be excluded under section 24(2).

 Reasons of the court

 Justice Cory wrote for the majority.

-On the first question, Cory found that there was no expectation to privacy as she did not own the vehicle, she did not have any control over it, nor did she ever in the past, as well she had no relationship with the driver.
+On the first issue, Cory found that there was no expectation to privacy as she did not own the vehicle, she did not have any control over it, nor did she ever in the past, as well she had no relationship with the driver.
 She did not control access to the vehicle, nor was there any subjective evidence that she had expected there to be privacy in the vehicle.

 On the second issue, Cory found that the evidence should not be excluded under section 24(2).
 An objective observer would find that the officer had reasonable and probable ground to suspect that the bags contained stolen property.
 Likewise, the officer had reasonable subjective belief in his grounds.

 The violation would not affect trial fairness, the breach was isolated and brief and so was not serious.
 Consequently, the breach would not tend to bring the administration of justice into disrepute.